JetBrains-Research/reflekt/README.md

     // Use only DependencyHandlers which have canBeResolve = True
-    // Note: Reflekt works only with kt files from libraries librariesToIntrospect = listOf("io.kotless:kotless-dsl:0.1.6")
+    // Note: Reflekt works only with kt files from libraries librariesToIntrospect = listOf("io.kotless:kotless-dsl:0.1.6") }
-    // List of libraries, functions from which will be used
-    // in the <filter> condition in SmartReflekt
-    // Use only DependencyHandlers which are <compileClasspath>
-    dependencyJar = emptyList()
-}
 ```

-_Please note that the `librariesToIntrospect` and `dependencyJar` arguments
+_Please note that the `librariesToIntrospect` argument
 should contain only the dependencies  that you use in the `dependencies` section.
 These dependencies may be implemented in Java or Kotlin language,
 but the analysis will be made only on Kotlin files._

-_If you use some imports from external libraries but does not add them into `dependencyJar`
-argument you will get a compilation error._

 To avoid some bugs, please add the following compilation settings for Java and Kotlin in the `build.gradle.kts` file: